otroan/IETF-universal-ra/draft-troan-6man-universal-ra-option.md

 considered a configuration error.
 How those conflicts should be resolved is left up to the implementation.

+# CBOR encoding

+It is recommended that the user can configure the option using JSON.
+Likewise an application registering interest in an option SHOULD be able to use string keys.
+The CBOR encoding to save space, uses integers for map keys.
+The mapping table between integer and string map keys are part of the IANA registry for the option.

+Values -23-23 encodes to a single byte in CBOR, and these values are reserved for IETF used map keys.

 # Implementation Guidance

 The purpose of this option is to allow users to use the RA or DHCPv6 as an opaque